You are here

 The Main Library will close November 11th so contractors can continue renovations.
 As soon as Main closes, the water, heat, and power will be turned off, plumbing and sewer system connections will be replaced, and trenches will be dug around the outside of the building to repair foundation waterproofing.
 The library will reopen in phases over the course of the next year.

 While the Main Library is closed, free shuttle service to other libraries will be provided.
 The vans will run between the Utah Transit Authority (UTA) bus stop at 25th and Jefferson Avenue to the front doors of both the Pleasant Valley Branch in Washington Terrace, and the Southwest Branch in Roy.
-The vans will run throughout library hours of operation, including Sundays (September through May).
+The vans will run throughout library hours of operation, including Sundays.
 The shuttles are being provided by UTA as a public service in support of the Main Library renovation.
 The free shuttle service will operate under UTA rider-rules; however, library employees will drive vehicles.
 Shuttle drivers will not be authorized to stop at locations other than Weber County libraries.

 While the closing will represent an inconvenience for people who rely on the Main Library, the shuttle service will give those who have not had transportation an opportunity to visit Weber County’s newest libraries and see what is in store when the renovated downtown library reopens.
 Cafés and commons spaces, teen centers, expanded children’s areas, more computers, meeting rooms, and plenty of places to gather for individual study or group learning will await Ogden residents who travel to a branch library location.
 Library employees will transfer to the Southwest and Pleasant Valley branches to greet library users and offer the same children’s programs and other services currently provided at Main.